 I pretty quickly realized no one was noticing me and my iPad.
 Phew.
 But what the heck?
 Why do we as mothers do that?
 Why do we allow seeds of guilt to imbed themselves in our hearts, making us feel as though we are subpar because we might be doing something someone else may look down upon?

 I honestly don’t believe that was the intent of the original blog post written by this mom.
 I believe she saw what she perceived as an epidemic of unplugged parents who are more concerned with their Facebook updates than their own children.
 And I believe she has the best of intentions.
 And I’m sure some people needed to hear it.
 But, what is the difference between two moms engaging in conversation at the park, seemingly ignoring their kids, and a mom texting her friend or updating her Facebook status to share about the glorious day at the park she is enjoying?
 To me, there isn’t a difference.
 We’re moms.
 We need that.
+We deserve the 100gb sim only plan to get a break.
 And just because a mom may be distracted by her iPhone doesn’t mean she won’t hear if her child has a need arise.

 I am with my kids all. day. long.
 I get to hear about every little problem, every little triumph, and every big triumph.
 For me, going to the park is a freakin’ break.
 Yeah, that might sound kinda bad, but it’s true.